Kamal Gindy Peer Advising

 Peer Advising office hours

-You don't need an appointment, just drop in our virtual office hours in Zoom!
+You don't need an appointment, just drop in, or find our virtual office hours in Zoom!

 Mondays 10:00am - 12:00pm, 1:00pm - 3:00pm